SassDoc/sassdoc/README.md

 ### @throws

 Describes the error thrown by the documented function/mixin.
+Multiple `@throws` allowed on the same function/mixin.

 ```scss
 // @throws Error related message